webslicehq/php-vitals/src/wordpress-plugin/readme.txt

 * Initial relase

 == Upgrade Notice ==
+= 1.2.0 =
+This release uses a dynamic grading system comparing your time to other servers around the world.
+It adjusts the hashing and crypt tests.
+It also moves PHP Vitals to the Tools menu in the WP Dashboard.

 = 0.9.7 =
 This release includes minor fixes to data sent to leaderboard and database query structure.